reVISION Plan Review - PROJECT COMPLETE

 After the November 25 Public Hearing, when would the Council vote on 2nd reading?
 What other steps remain before the new documents become law?
 Once they have been adopted, when will they come into effect?
 Thanks!

-Brian Gifford asked almost 5 years ago
+Brian Gifford asked about 5 years ago

 Hi Brian,